matsoftware/swift-code-metrics/README.md

 ## Introduction

 The goal of this software is to provide an insight of the architectural state of a software written in `Swift` that consists in several modules.
-Inspired by the book of Robert C. Martin, _Clean Architecture_, the software will scan the project to identify the different components in order to assess:
+Inspired by the book of Robert C. Martin, _Clean Architecture_, the software will scan the project to identify the different components in order to assess several common code metrics in the software industry:
 - the overall number of concrete classes and interfaces
 - the _instability_ and _abstractness_ of the framework
 - the _distance from the main sequence_
-In addition, several common code metrics in the software industries are provided as part of the analysis, such as:
 - LOC (Lines Of Code)
 - NOC (Numbers Of Comments)
 - POC (Percentage Of Comments)
 - NBM (Number of Methods)
 - Number of concretes (Number of classes and structs)
 - NOT (Number Of Tests)
+- Frameworks dependency graph (number of internal and external dependencies)

 ## Requirements